 - Minimum Full Period Mark for Examination Admission: 0%

-- Full Period Mark Weight: 0%
+- Full Period Mark weight: 100%

-- Examination Mark Weight: 100%
+- Examination Mark weight: 0%

 - Pass Mark: 50%

+- No sup exams granted.

-SLPs are not dependent on each other; therefore, if a student fails one SLP, they will be able to continue with the remaining SLPs in the series of SLPs for Chief Financial Officers.
+- SLPs are not dependent on each other; therefore, if a student fails one SLP, they will be able to continue with the remaining SLPs in the series of SLPs for Chief Financial Officers.

 NAME OF PROGRAMME: SHORT LEARNING SLP CODE: NQF LEVEL: 7

 TAXATION 1 PROGRAMME S3P16O CREDITS: 16

-DISTANCE ONLINE LEARNING
+DISTANCE

 - Credit bearing short learning programme.

-- This SLP is substitute to Taxation 3A (TAX03A3).
+- This SLP is a substitute for Taxation 3A (TAX03A3).

 - To be offered in HEPSA Block D5.

-- Online through the Blackboard platform.
+- Distance learning through the Moodle Learner Management System (LMS) platform.

 - This SLP will make use of the following:

-- Blackboard
+- Moodle

-- Read and review materials
+- Read and review materials.

-- Complete online quizzes
+- Complete quizzes.

-- Participate in discussion forums
+- Participate in discussion forums.

-- Online learning communities
+- Distance communities.

 - Real-life examples in each of the sections will be used to enhance the underlying theory.

-- Students must meet the entry requirements for the Bachelor of Accounting (B3A17Q) qualification or the Bachelor of Accountancy (B34ACP) (Fully Online) qualification; OR - must have obtained a relevant qualification at an NQF level 7; and - must have completed Taxation 2AB (TAX2B00) or the SLP Introduction to Taxation (S3P15O).
+- Students must meet the entry requirements for the Bachelor of Accounting (B3A17Q) qualification or the Bachelor of Accountancy (B34ACP) (distance) qualification; - must have obtained a relevant qualification at an NQF level 7; and - must have completed Taxation 2AB (TAX2B00) or the SLP Introduction to Taxation (S3P15O).